jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ## <a name="session_four"></a>Session Four

 ### The Chase is On
-- Water spills as Freya is dashing towards the the thief but dodges it
+- Water spills as Freya is dashing towards the the thief but dodges it gracefully.
 - Rez encounters a swarm of bugs and can either go around or charge through them.
-She chooses to go around the bugs.
+She chooses to go around the bugs and not risk it.
-- Cart moves in front of Pan full of gardening tools and Pan attempts to jump over it which is good!
+- Cart moves in front of Pan full of gardening tools which she leaps over gracefully.
-- Skogur slashes the running away thief and watches as they run into a swarm of bugs worrying about getting away.
+- After using his 90 feet of dash speed Skógur slashes the running away thief and watches as they run into a swarm of bugs.
 - Merchant drops a bunch of coins but Virra ignores this and continues the chase.
 - Pan can't intimidate the crowd and causes her movement to be limited.
 - Spy/thief goes down alley way after disengaging after passing a beast with a little tap on the head.